im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 The first thing I want to talk about is the Nomai and their language.
 I absolutely love the Nomai's way of writing.
 When I first say it I immediately thought of the way the aliens in <a href="https://www.imdb.com/title/tt2543164/" target="_blank" rel="nofollow noreferrer noopener" class="link external-link">Arrival</a> (highly recommend) have their written language.
 It's very cool how it sprawls outward from an initial Nomai's speech.
 If you look close at it you can see a variety of patterns within the spiral which I guess would be their alphabet.
 It also is very conversational.
 There aren't too many instances of finding text that is just the thoughts of an individual.
 Finding scrolls and putting them into the Rosetta Stone-esque walls to read recorded conversations always made me smile, it was like a scavenger hunt each time.
 Based on the amount of those scroll walls and there generally being multiple scroll racks around them, it felt like the Nomai valued archiving their knowledge.
 One of my favourite moments was seeing why there is so much written stuff all over the place.
 Finding Solanum on the Quantum Moon and interacting with her to see that she uses one of those stick things which are scattered about various Nomai Ruins to write onto the environment was incredibly cool to me.
 It actually gave context to why there is so much writing everywhere and why so much of it is conversational.
 It made the idea of discovering and reading those scrawlings less of a "for video games sake of progression" and more of something that actually would have happened in the universe of the game.

-It's very impressive how despite there being very little life in the entirety of the solar system, the game manages to make the different areas feel alive.
-Especially considering that what goes on in the solar system is in a fixed time loop.
-Looking back on the game, it seems like they managed to achieve this a few different ways.
-When the loop initially starts, all of the different celestial bodies in the solar system start from the exact same position.
-However, all the different rotations, weather, how satellites are orbiting, they are all random.
-This is noticeable after a handful of death's in the game, as the initial explosion of the Orbital Probe Cannon will be in slightly different locations on your screen and explode in a different direction each time.
-The tornados on Giant's Deep move in seemingly unpredictable ways.
-The same appears to be true for how brittle hollow will break apart.
-You also can't rely on past trips in Dark Bramble for where to go.
-It gives the game an extra little edge in making it feel even more dynamic.

 - projections pools are very cool